lbrackspace/regextool/README.md

 A simple tool to test Java, Perl and PCRE regex validation.

+First change directory to 'app' or where ever the main app is then...

 Compile: mvn -e clean compile assembly:single
 Compile C: make; make install
            Then place on your path.